James Outman Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Diamondbacks' 5.29 team ERA ranks 21st among all MLB pitching staffs.
+- The Diamondbacks' 5.25 team ERA ranks 23rd among all league pitching staffs.

-- The Diamondbacks allow the fourth-most home runs in baseball (13 total, 2.2 per game).
+- Diamondbacks pitchers combine to surrender the fifth-most home runs in baseball (14 total, two per game).

-- The Diamondbacks are sending Kelly (0-0) out for his second start of the season.
+- The Diamondbacks will send Davies (0-0) to make his second start of the season.

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the right-hander tossed 3 2/3 scoreless innings while allowing three hits.
+- His most recent appearance came on Sunday against the Los Angeles Dodgers, when the right-hander went five innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.